GrailFinder/gf-lt/README.md

 - lets say we have two (or more) agents with the same name across multiple chats.
 These agents go and ask db for topics they memoriesed.
 Now they can access topics that aren't meant for them. (so memory should have an option: shareble; that indicates if that memory can be shared across chats);
 - if option to show sys msg enabled: it show display new tool responses;
 - when bot generation ended with err: need a way to switch back to the bot_resp_false mode;
+- no selection focus on modal sys buttons after opening it a second time;